How Authgear integrate with your applications

 In this setting, if you have multiple applications under yourdomain.com, all applications would share the same session cookies automatically.

-To login, you would redirect users to identity.yourdomain.com/oauth2/authroize? with a redirect_uri parameter set.
+To login, you would redirect users to identity.yourdomain.com/oauth2/authorize? with a redirect_uri parameter set.
 After the authentication is successful, Authgear will redirect the users to the URI, and set a cookie with a session access token.

 Your backend could verify the session access token via /_resolver/resolve.